PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 and syntax validation.
 The exporter shrank by another 106 lines.
 No model conversion or inference was run.

+TopK rank-3/4/5 layout-bridge planning now lives in the Torch-free shape-policy owner.
+Static value-output permutation search and optional inverse index-output permutation retain their deterministic order.
+The moved function AST matches checkpoint `79f2476` exactly; the direct value/index layout contract and focused ownership gates pass, together with Ruff and syntax validation.
+The exporter shrank by another 47 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-